 The Lee Kum Sheung Center for Health and Happiness is pleased to announce the winners of its second annual Innovations in Positive Health grant.

 - Aging, Frailty and Happiness – Drs.
-Benjamin Seligman (Beth Israel Deaconess Medical Center, HMS), Maddalena Ferranna (Harvard Chan), and David E Bloom (Harvard Chan)
+Benjamin Seligman (Beth Israel Deaconess Medical Center, HMS), Maddalena Ferranna (Harvard Chan), David E Bloom (Harvard Chan), and Ariela Orkaby (New England Geriatrics Research, Education, and Clinical Center)

 - Frailty, defined as reduction in the body’s ability to recover from physiologic stress, is associated with physical illness and depression.
 Yet the relationship between frailty and happiness remains to be explored.
 Using data from the Gateway to Global Aging, this research will investigate associations between happiness and frailty worldwide and, where possible, explore their longitudinal relationships